Documentation

 Entity Management

-• New name — Enter a unique name for the clone
+• New name — a unique name for the clone

-• Clone permissions (default: off) — Copy entity-level group permissions
+• Clone permissions — copy entity-level group permissions.
+Off by default

-All attributes, derived columns, and approvers are deep-cloned with new unique IDs.
-Domain attribute references within the same entity are automatically remapped to the cloned rows.
+All attributes, derived columns and approvers are deep-cloned with new IDs.
+Domain attribute references within the same entity are remapped to the cloned rows.

 Clone progress bar